tmking/compare_migrations/README.md

 ## Notes

-`compare_migrations` will only work when you're in inside the source directory.
+`compare_migrations` will only work when you're inside of the source directory.